arq5x/Hydra/README.md

-#HydraMulti - an SV discovery tool that incorporates hundreds of samples
+#Hydra-Multi - an SV discovery tool that incorporates hundreds of samples
 =======================================================================

+##Overview

+Hydra-Multi is a paired-end read structural variant discovery tool that is capable of integrating signals from hundreds of samples.

 ##Installation